-On arrival you will be asked to complete a Pre-Therapy Medical Questionnaire which asks information about you including any medications, conditions, operations and allergies etc. You can download this here and complete it prior to your visit:
+On arrival you will be asked to complete a Pre-Therapy Medical Questionnaire which asks information about you including any medications, conditions, operations, allergies, previous episodes as well as your lifestyle, (job and levels of activity) etc. You can download the PDF here and complete it prior to your visit at your leisure:

 Respecting You – Your Modesty Matters